TakuikaNinja/FC-DiskBASIC/README.md

 - Boots straight into Game BASIC, as long as the keyboard is connected (no need to hold the T key on reset)
 - 8126 bytes of program memory (almost double that of v3.0!)
 - New `BGTOOL` command to instantly enter the graphics editor (replaces `SYSTEM` command, press `ESC -> STOP` to return to BASIC)
+- Disk saving via the included save utility. (see instructions below)
 - CHR data can be edited on the disk (typically using I2's Hokusai or Jingorou)
 - CHR-RAM can potentially be edited in real-time (e.g. within machine code programs)
 - Cassette tape I/O should still work